OCA/connector/connector/doc/guides/overview.rst

 * Declare the backends
 * Register a ConnectorUnit on a backend
-* Unregister a ConnectorUnit on a backend
+* Replace a ConnectorUnit on a backend
-* Get a connectorUnit from a backend
+* Use a different ConnectorUnit for a different version of a backend

 ***********